xtremexp/UT4X-Converter/README.md

 - Unreal Engine 5 -> Not Supported

 Notes:
-* All: Custom scripts are blueprints are not converted
+* All: Custom scripts and blueprints are not converted
 * All: Shader materials are not converted
-* <UT3: Since there is no actor possible for conversion of ZoneInfo, converted level might appear too dark sometimes
+* UT3: Since there is no actor possible for conversion of ZoneInfo, converted level might appear too dark sometimes
 * U1/UT99 : Meshes (Unreal Engine 1/2) are not converted
 * UT99 : Custom textures are not converted
 * U2: Staticmeshes have bad UV